folio-org/mod-inventory-update/README.md

 Only existing relationships that are explicitly omitted in the request will be deleted.
 Say "Instance 2" declares "Instance 1" as its parent.
 Conversely, that means "Instance 1" has "Instance 2" as its child.
 If "Instance 1" is later updated, without declaring any child relationships, then existing child relationships (ie to "Instance 2") would be retained.
-To actually delete the relation to Instance 2, the update of Instance 1 must include an empty list of child relations (or a list of child relations without this particular relation in it); this is considered an explicit omission of existing relations with the intent to delete.
+To actually delete the relation to "Instance 2", the update of "Instance 1" must include an empty list of child relations (or a list of child relations without this particular relation in it); this is considered an explicit omission of existing relations with the intent to delete.

 The API supports DELETE requests, which would delete the Instance with all of its associated holdings records and items and any relations it might have to other Instances.